 The Company’s policy in respect of these foundations attributes that its physical, financial and human resources will be applied to ensure that the Company’s standards of products and services achieve and exceed expectations.
 To do this the Company must pursue opportunities that involve some degree of risk.
 Shareholders and stakeholders must expect that optimisation of such rewards are only gained from this degree of risk taking.

 The Company deals with financial risk management and process risk management separately.
-Given its small size, the Company does not have a specialist internal audit function and instead employs a peer review process under the direction of the CFO who reports any findings to the Audit and Risk Committee.
+Given its small size, the Company does not have a specialist internal audit function and instead employs specialist external advisors alongside a peer review process, both under the direction of the CFO who reports any findings to the Audit and Risk Committee.
 The CFO also regularly attends the Company’s Integrated Management Systems Committee meetings which review the Company’s performance and compliance with ISO 9001, ISO 14001 and OHSAS 18001 standards throughout the year.

 The Audit and Risk Committee reviews all material business risks (including any material exposure to economic, environmental or social sustainability) and ensures that the Company implements strategies to mitigate these risks.
 The Company discloses any material exposure to these risks and its management process at www.netcommwireless.com/investors/corporate-governance/our-material-risks.